 The Real-time Clock is a computer clock that keeps track of the current time.
 RTC can be used to complete time critical tasks.
 Using RTC can benefit from its lower power consumption and higher accuracy.

-The example code is contained in "rtc" folder.
+The RTC example code is available in the rtc folder.

 RTC APIs are used via "ioctl" through a file descriptor.
 The methods are defined in linux/rtc.h>.

 The rtc device node locate at "/dev/rtc0".